duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_quickstart.md

 ## Creating Your First Goodie

 Now we're going to create our first Goodie!
-We'll be using the DuckPAN tool to generate some boilerplate code for us to make things easier.
+We'll be using the DuckPAN tool to generate some boilerplate code for us.

 1. Click the "**DuckPAN New Goodie**" button on the command bar.
-The should Terminal prompt you to enter a name for your Instant Answer.
+The Terminal should prompt you to enter a name for your Instant Answer.
-2. Type **`IsAwesome::GitHubUsername`**, replacing `GitHubUsername` with your actual GitHub username, then press "**Enter**".
+2. Type **`IsAwesome::GitHubUsername`** (replacing `GitHubUsername` with your actual GitHub username), then press "**Enter**".
 From this point on, whenever you see, ***GitHubUsername***, replace it with your actual GitHub username.

     ```
     [04:31 PM codio@buffalo-pixel zeroclickinfo-goodies {master}]$ cd ~/workspace/zeroclickinfo-goodies/ && duckpan new